sjahnn/PRANA/README.md

 * **TotalConnectivity.R** is to calculate the total connectivity of each gene.
 * **EmpiricalBayes_Datta_2005.R** is to compute the adjusted p-values via empirical Bayes approach (Datta and Datta, 2005)
 * **PRANA_main.R** is the primary code to analyze the data.
 This will load the first two codes, so please download all three R codes to apply our method.
-The code is heavily annotated for the ease of implementation.
+The code is heavily annotated for ease of implementation.
 </br>

 ### References